zwt233/zwt233.github.io/_pages/cfps.md

 This is a list of deadlines for conferences that I am interested in.

-Regarding DB, DM and AI conference deadline, you can also [check here](https://cddl.lihui.info/?sub=DM,DB,IR,AI,ML).
+Regarding DB, DM and ML conference deadline, you can also [check here](https://cddl.lihui.info/?sub=DM,DB,ML).

 ### Upcoming